Chern-Simons gravitational term coupled to a spectator field: The model

-where $^*{R}^{(4)} R^{(4)}$ denotes the Riemann tensor contracted with its dual, $\epsilon^{\mu\nu\alpha\beta}$ is the covariant Levi-Civita tensor and $\Gamma^\sigma_{\nu\rho}$ are the components of the Christoffel symbols.
-Since the Chern-Simons operator can be expressed as a four-divergence of a current, it is well known that this term has non-vanishing effects only if it is coupled to a scalar field.
-Moreover, it can be shown that we can re-write the term by replacing the Riemann tensor with the Weyl tensor on the l.h.s. of the definition \eqref{eq:def_CS} \cite{Weinberg:2008hq}.
-As the (FRW) background metric is conformally flat, the Weyl tensor is vanishing on the background, and hence the Chern-Simons operator does not affect the background equations of motion.
+Since the gCS operator can be expressed as a four-divergence of a current, it is well known that this term has non-vanishing effects only if it is coupled to a scalar field.
+Moreover, it can be shown that we can re-write this term by replacing the Riemann tensor with the Weyl tensor on the l.h.s. of the definition \eqref{eq:def_CS} \cite{Weinberg:2008hq}.
+As the (FRW) background metric is conformally flat, the Weyl tensor is vanishing on the background, and hence the gCS operator does not affect the background equations of motion.

-Here we consider the Pontryagin term during inflation coupled to the isocurvature component $\sigma$ through a coupling $f(\sigma)$.
-As a reference, we can take a minimal coupling of the kind $f(\sigma) = \kappa \sigma$.
+Here we consider the gCS term during inflation coupled to the spectator field $\sigma$ through a coupling $f(\sigma)$.
 The resulting new operator reads